-A study conducted by the Chiropractors’ Association of Australia (CAA) has found that 80% of all Australians have either experienced, or are currently suffering from back pain.
+A study conducted by the Australian Chiropractors Association (ACA) has found that 80% of all Australians have either experienced, or are currently suffering from back pain.
 It is something that disrupts our lives, affects our overall mood and reduces our quality of life.

 There are many causes of back pain, and its severity differs from one person to the next but there are a few methods you can try at home to help relieve your symptoms.